 People often associate “top-shelf” marijuana with cannabis caviar, something only the affluent and obnoxious would buy.
-In reality, it’s a term that’s thrown around way to casually, similar to the term “racism”.
-And like racism, you can feel top shelf weed when you smoke it, although its price often doesn’t reflect its potency.
+In reality, it’s a term that’s thrown around way too casually, similar to the term “racism”.
+And like racism, you can feel expensive cannabis strains when you smoke them, although their price often doesn’t reflect their potency.

 Don’t get me wrong, while top shelf buds often command a higher price it’s usually only a few dollars more a gram, give or take.
 But that’s nothing when compared to some real top-shelf shit, which can run your unaverage cannabis consumer anywhere from $100 for an 1/8th to $800 an ounce.
 Check out seven such strains below:

 Even if you don’t believe Elon Musks recent assertion that we are all living in a computer simulated reality (a’la the movie the Matrix), you have to admit The Oracle, with a reported remarkable 40% THC content (double what typical high THC strains offer) is some pretty far out stuff.

 But therein lies the controversy.
 According to an L.A.-based lab, The Werc Shop, the Oracle is really just a re-branded strain genetically identical to the AC/DC strain, a strain that is readily available in Southern California dispensaries and retails for less than $10 a gram of dried flowers.

 This hasn’t stopped the demand for the Oracle– quite the contrary actually.
 Seeds being sold through online exchanges go for up to $200 each while a single Oracle clone can fetch up to $1,000.